 100 ft tape measure harbor freight.
 Starting a tape measure business can be a very profitable endeavor.
 If you have the right market strategy, you can quickly make tens of thousands of dollars in profit in your first year alone.

 It is also possible to start your own business as a result of the Federal Trade Commission’s Bureau of Consumer Protection.
 The FTC has created the “100-Ft Tape Measure” Business Opportunity program and pays up to $5,000 for businesses that register their products with them by Aug.
 23, 2015.

-The 100-Ft Tape Measure Business Opportunity program allows entrepreneurs to avoid having to manufacture or assemble products to sell themselves and allows them to sell their product all year long without having to worry about production, distribution, and mark-up costs (which many other programs do not provide).
+The 100-Ft Tape Measure Business Opportunity program allows entrepreneurs to avoid having to manufacture or assemble products to sell themselves and allows them to sell their products all year long without having to worry about production, distribution, and markup costs (which many other programs do not provide).

 How to read a 100 ft tape measure?